 In his book Crossing Antarctica, Will Steger describes the performance of the former Scott Base Dogs:

-Fittingly, to close the story, I quote from the letter I received from Kenzo Funatsu on 1 September 2009
+Fittingly, to close the story, I quote from the letter I received from Keizo Funatsu (photo below)on 1 September 2009

 Monty and Herbie were brothers, both 4 years old and strong dogs.
 Bjorn was one of the leaders and the oldest dog in the Antarctica team.
 I think he was 6 years old.
 Those three Antarctic dogs completed the journey.
-Casper and Odin flew back when the airplane came to us on our way the South Pole.
-Odin got frost bite and I forgot why Casper flew out.
+Casper and Odin flew back when the aeroplane came to us on our way the South Pole.
+Odin got frostbite and I forgot why Casper flew out.

 Bjorn was 8 years old when he completed the Antarctic trip.
 He was a good leader.